Skip To Content

 If you are concerned about pricing, onlays are slightly more expensive than crowns, but the difference is negligible.
 Since a crown covers the whole tooth, you might have to get your tooth reshaped for the crown treatment to work.
 Going to a skilled practitioner is important for either treatment.

-Both inlays and direct fillings can be used to treat cavities, but inlays are usually used when a cavity has a large surface area.
+Both inlays, onlays and composite fillings can be used to treat cavities, but inlays and onlays are usually used when a cavity has a large surface area.
 Both treatments can help repair the tooth, but a direct filling uses composite material, and installation typically only takes one visit to the dentist.

 Inlays use fabricated materials to fill the tooth, usually a gold and ceramic piece shaped to fit perfectly.
 Inlays require more than one visit because the staff will need to take a mold of your teeth and fit the final product to your mouth after the design is complete.